 - Store detergent in an airtight container to prevent it becoming clumpy, which can make the problem worse.

-We tested for this, making suggestions on how to combat the fault without having to rerun the machine and removed it from our What to buy recommendation.
-We tested its replacement, the Fisher & Paykel WL80T65CW2 Aquasmart 2 and ran a few additional runs to see whether it left residue behind on black clothing from the detergent.
-Our tests showed it doesn't, most probably from its increased water usage.
-Its performance doesn’t get our recommendation this time.
+We tested for this, making suggestions on how to combat the fault without having to rerun the machine, and removed it from our What to Buy recommendations.
+We tested its replacement, the Fisher & Paykel WL80T65CW2 Aquasmart 2, running a few additional cycles to see whether it left residue behind on black clothing from the detergent.
+We found it doesn't, most probably from its increased water usage.
+We still don't recommend it for overall performance, however.

 Miele's recommendation for this problem is to:

-- Use the ‘Cottons’ program with ‘Water plus' option and reduce the spin speed or alternatively use the ‘Automatic’ program.
+- Use the 'cottons' program with 'water plus' option and reduce the spin speed, or alternatively use the 'automatic' program.

-- Shake the towels out before putting them on the line or alternatively put them in the dryer on a ‘cool’ setting for 10 minutes before hanging on the line.
+- Shake out the towels before putting them on the line or, alternatively, put them in the dryer on a cool setting for 10 minutes before hanging on the line.
 The tumbling action of the dryer will fluff the fibres back up, and minimal energy is used as the heating element is not switched on.

 If you've had either of these problems, we'd love to hear about it in our comments section on how you deal with it and what works for you.